Redirecting you to

 And remember: all of this is happening silently without your realization.

-Website Vulnerabilities
+Website vulnerabilities

 Now, in all of these cases, the malicious software programs will need to be downloaded and executed.
 However, many criminals are able to set this up to be done invisibly.
 No deliberate actions need to be taken.
 Instead, a vulnerable website plugin or app, or a browser or operating system that hasn’t been updated will have vulnerabilities that will leave the user open to these kinds of attacks.
 The hacker can set up the program to automatically load and execute on your machine in the background.